^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The hyoid bone (os hyoideum) is located in the anterior region of the neck, between the lower jaw at the top and the larynx below.
-It consists of an arcuate bent body and two pairs of processes - small and large horns.
-Short small horns extend to the right and left of the body of the bone up, posteriorly and laterally.
-Thickened at the ends, longer large horns move away from the body of the bone back and somewhat upward.
-The hyoid bone with the help of muscles and ligaments is suspended from the skull and connected to the larynx.
+The hyoid bone (os hyoideum) is located in the anterior region of the neck, between the lower jaw at the top and the larynx at the bottom.
+It consists of an arched body and two pairs of processes - small and large horns.
+The short small horns extend upward, backward and laterally to the right and left of the body of the bone.
+The longer large horns, thickened at the ends, extend backward and slightly upward from the body of the bone.
+The hyoid bone is suspended from the skull by muscles and ligaments and is connected to the larynx.